src-d/go-compose-installer/README.md

 ## Go Template support

 Go templates are supported in the yaml file and also at all the messages.

+The Template variables can be configured at the `Config.TemplateVars`, additionally to the custom defined variables some other variables are defined by default.

-This is the list of supported variables:
+This is the list of default variables:

 - `.Project` - The project name, from the given `Config.ProjectName`.
 - `.Home` - Home folder of the user executing the installer.